 - 15 recipes with desalted cod

 Incorporate premium white fish into your diet.
-Discover our desalted Icelandic cod and omega-3-rich smoked salmon at Bacalalo.
+Discover our desalted cod from Iceland and smoked salmon rich in omega-3 at Bacalalo.